 Video marketing is one of the strongest and most useful tools you should be using in your marketing strategy.
-It involves any aspect of video or animation as part of your wider content marketing strategy, either as a stand-alone campaign or as an asset to support a wider marketing strategy to reach your target audience.
+It involves any aspect of video marketing or animation as part of your wider content marketing strategy, either as a stand-alone campaign or as an asset to support a wider marketing strategy to reach your target audience and sell your product or service and ultimately boost conversions.

 Video content can improve brand awareness and generate leads.
 It is used on a wide range of channels from social media and blogs to landing pages and sales presentations.